Izenda7Series/docs/known_issues.rst

      - I report designer info of deleted filter still displays in Filter Properties drop down when un-selecting its associated data source.
    * - Defect
      - 16798
-     - An error is shown when User saves a report without image on header.
+     - An error is shown when User saves a report without image on header
-   * - Defect
-     - 16799
-     - Close button on report viewer and dashboard does not work in some integrated environments
    * - Defect
      - 16801
      - Filter values in drop downs are sorted A->Z when sorting Z-A